immy1996/immy1996.github.io/_posts/blog/2018-16-4-Tincan-Prototypes-Basketball-Course.md

 There were lots of things that I learned from this project.
 I learned how to set up my own LRS and how to host a site through Amazon Web Services.
 It was fun trying to code more in JavaScript which I learned a lot more about it.
-Using OAuth and implementing to our site was a great experience because for future web developing jobs I will at least have the knowledge to implement it to the site.
+Using OAuth and implementing to our site was a great experience because for future web developing jobs I will at least have the knowledge of how to implement it to the site.

 If I had the chance to start over again, there are a couple things I would do.
 I would first start doing the assignments early.
-Because it would save me a lot of time and I would have more time to work on the next assignments.
+Because it would have saved me a lot of time and I would have more time to work on the next assignments.
 From then, I would be able to finish the site early.
 The other thing
-I would do was organize and make my site more appealing.
-If I had the chance again to start on my assignments early and if I finish my assignment early, I would take the time to make my site look more better and try to make it more captivating.
+I would do is to organize and make my site more appealing.
+If I had the chance again to start on my assignments early and when I finish my assignment early, I would take the time to make my site look more better and try to make it more captivating.